 High-Resolution Audio is a myth unless the entire playback system extends beyond the limitations of the CD format.
 The truth is that the CD format often pushes the limits of very good playback systems.
 Very few audio systems are capable of rendering the full capabilities of the CD format.
 Fewer yet are capable of rendering true high-resolution audio performance.

 If a D/A converter, power amplifier, or loudspeaker is limited to CD performance, the entire system will be limited to CD performance.
 In such a system, the new high-resolution audio formats will fail to deliver any audible improvements.

 Benchmark is focused on building some of the highest-quality audio components available.
 Audio professionals and home audiophiles have come to appreciate the outstanding performance of our products.
-Our products will allow you to experience the full capabilities of the new high-resolution recordings while discovering previously overlooked details in your favorite CDs.
+Benchmark's products will allow you to experience the full capabilities of the new high-resolution recordings while discovering previously overlooked details in your favorite CDs.

 We live in an analog world.
-The D/A converter or "DAC" is the essential bridge between digital storage and analog playback.
+The D/A converter, or "DAC", is the essential bridge between digital storage and analog playback.
 Today, virtually every audio device has a built-in DAC.
-CD players, DVD players, computers, HDTVs, cable boxes, even smartphones, all have built-in D/A converters.
+CD players, DVD players, computers, HDTVs, cable boxes, and even smartphones, have built-in D/A converters.
+But there is a problem - these internal D/A converters are rarely capable of delivering high-resolution audio.

 The entire audio system in a consumer audio device is normally built for a budget of about $5.
-At this price, the results fall well short of high-resolution audio performance.
 These internal converters may boast that they support 24-bits and 192 kHz, but in most cases, they cannot even do justice to the CD format.
 Internal converters typically provide the equivalent of 14-bit performance.
 The remaining 10 bits serve marketing purposes.

-Fortunately, most audio products now have digital outputs.
-These outputs bypass the internal converters and deliver raw uncorrupted digital data, losslessly preserving all of the details captured in the recording.
-These digital outputs can be connected to an outboard D/A converter.
-This connection effectively replaces the low-quality internal converter with a high-quality outboard converter.
-The performance improvement is often huge.
+Most audio products now have digital outputs.
+These outputs bypass the internal D/A converters and deliver raw uncorrupted digital data, losslessly preserving all of the details captured in the recording.
+These raw digital outputs can be connected to an external D/A converter.
+The resulting performance improvement is often huge.